Killer Queen: Critical reception and legacy

-American pop singer Katy Perry cites "Killer Queen" as an important influence on her, saying it "made me discover music and helped me come into my own at the age of 15".
+American pop singer Katy Perry cited "Killer Queen" as an important influence on her, saying it "made me discover music and helped me come into my own at the age of 15".

+Japanese manga artist Hirohiko Araki references the song in his series JoJo's Bizarre Adventure as the name of a "Stand", a supernatural creature manifested from psychic energy.